The staff in our phase

 Our second topic will involve learning all about rivers, how they start, the parts of a river, where they go and why they are important.
 We will also look at rivers around the world, their importance in Hinduism and the artist Monet.
 Our English be based around "A River" by Marc Martin and "River Stories" by Ashling Lindsay and Irene Montano.

-We are also hoping to get a visit to the Henley River Museum.
+We are also hoping to get a visit to the Henley River Museum - not possible this year sadly.